LADIES FIRST brings you another classic that 'she did first'.

 This may have done as much to inject Rock'n'Roll into world awareness as any other event.

-Rock'n'Roll was written off as dumb pop for juvie kids by the robot mainstream of the times.
-They probably thought it was cute to trot out little BRENDA LEE like Shirley Temple in the family parlor.
-But for me, you can still hear all the raw blues anger and cocky swagger in Brenda's great voice:
+Rock'n'Roll was written off as dumb Pop for juvie kids by the robot mainstream of the times.
+They probably thought it was cute to trot out little Brenda Lee like Shirley Temple in the family parlor.
+But it backfired, because you can still hear all the raw Blues anger and cocky swagger in Brenda's great voice.

 BRENDA LEE -"Hound Dog" (1956?)

-JIMI HENDRIX loved Elvis and also all the Blues greats like Big Mama Thornton, who was then showing up at the same Blues and Rock festivals reclaiming her song (with her cool penchant for wearing mens' clothing).
-Here he is jotting off genius like it was a gesture:
+Jimi Hendrix loved Elvis and also all the Blues greats like Big Mama Thornton, who was on the bill at many of the same Blues and Rock festivals reclaiming her song (with her cool penchant for wearing mens' clothing).
+Here he is jotting off genius like it was a gesture.